playframework/play-meta/releasing/lagom.md

     // in build.sbt
     resolvers in ThisBuild += Resolver.sonatypeRepo("releases")

-*NOTE*: that Sonatype doesn't include the `lagom-sbt-plugin` which is only published to bintray.
-Until bintray propagates changes you won't be able to test.

 Verify the release:

-* <https://bintray.com/lagom/sbt-plugin-releases/lagom-sbt-plugin/> must contain your version and be deployed using sbt's ivy pattern (such as `scala_{versions}/sbt_{versions}/1.4.7`)
 * <https://repo1.maven.org/maven2/com/lightbend/lagom/> must contain all the other artifacts for the new version.

 ## Update the Web Site